Charts and infographics

 Examples of infographics for web and social media

-Infographics should have a unique focal point – a visually attractive section in the design which calls attention to the viewer.
-Focal points follow the flow of the hierarchy of information.
+Infographics should have a unique focal point – a visually attractive section in the design that attracts the viewer's attention.
+Focal points follow the flow of theinformationhierarchy.

 HARTMANN infographics share the same characteristics as HARTMANN illustrations.
-They are 2-dimensional, colorful compositions which help visualize complex data in simple ways.
+They are 2-dimensional, colorful compositions that help viewers easily visualize complex data.
 They can include storytelling elements, too.

-Overall, color is welcome, used in good measure and without confusing the message.
-Some amount of Dark Blue and Bright Blue should appear in any scene.
+Overall, color used in good measure is welcome.
+Make sure it does not confuse the message.
+Some Dark Blue and Bright Blue should appear in every scene.

 Ensure sufficient contrast between foreground and background.
-While White is the preferred color for backgrounds, a light Grey also works well.
+While White is preferred for backgrounds, Light Grey also works well.

 See also